awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

 Scheduled tasks are triggered by Amazon EventBridge rules, which you can create using the EventBridge console\.
 Although you can create a scheduled task in the Amazon ECS console, currently the EventBridge console provides more functionality so the following steps walk you through creating an EventBridge rule that triggers a scheduled task\.

+Before you can submit scheduled tasks with EventBridge rules and targets, the EventBridge service needs several permissions to run Amazon ECS tasks on your behalf\.
+For more information about the required service principal and IAM permissions for this role, see [Amazon ECS CloudWatch Events IAM Role](CWE_IAM_role.md)\.

 **Create a scheduled task \(EventBridge console\)**

 1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.